Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.

+Step 9:
+Purpose: Let Drupal recognize (validate) a combination of code and city and store the corresponding id in the field.
+For combinations that cannot be validated an error message must be shown.
+Description: In order for autocompletion to work the value in the textfield should be 'code city'.
+This is the format that will be used by the autocompletion widget.
+Test 1: enter an existing combination of code and city and check that the right id is stored in the database
+Test 2: enter an inexisting combination of code and city and check that the user gets an error

+Step 9:
+Purpose: to provide autocompletion so as to let the user type in a postal code
+Description: the user can start typing a postal code and the module will show a list of postal codes that fit the typed in text
+Test1: Type the first character of an existing postal code and see that a list of corresponding postal codes is displayed
+Status: Cancelled
+Remark: After studying the autocomplete features of Drupal 7 it looks like an intermediary step is necessary.
+Instead of typing in an id, the user should type in a postal code and a city.
+Drupal must recognize the code and the city (i.e. validate) and store the corresponding in the database

 Step 8:
 Purpose: to provide a view mode that is more appropriate for the display of a field in a content type